 Karate is one of the most widely practiced martial-art forms on the planet.
 Fighting techinques depend upon acute physical coordination and mental focus.
 They were developed in Asia (primarily India, China and taiwan and Okinawa, japan) throughout the course of many hundreds of years.
 In all this time, there are countless martial arts varieties, and there are hundreds of disciplines practiced today.

 Great for the cardiovascular system, good for fitness and mental clarity.
 Instructs willpower and the capability to abide by directions under pressure.
 Enthusiasts of Karate usually proceed with the martial art into later life.
 It provides a sense of achievement only possible by way of specific sports activities and martial arts.

 Karate Classes In Addiscombe

-Our Karate classes in Addiscombe are designed for a variety of people, usually one of these three: Those that wish to study a new martial art style or sport activity that keeps them healthy Those people who are seriously interested in learning Karate & Those that want to develop the capability to defend themselves and increase their self-confidence in day to day life We can work with men, women and children of every age group irrespective of their experience or actual physical ability.
+Our Karate classes in Addiscombe focus on many types of people, usually one of these three: People who want to learn a new martial-art or sports activity that keeps them healthy Those who are serious about learning Karate & People that want to develop the capacity to defend themselves while increasing their self-confidence in day to day life We can work with men, women and children of every age group regardless of their experience or physical ability.